HARSHA8881/workflow-automation-engine/docs/system-design.md

 - RuleEngine depends on `RuleEvaluator` (abstraction) not specific operator implementations
 - RuleEngine depends on `RuleRepository` (abstraction) not Prisma directly
-- RuleEngine depends on `ActionFactory` which returns `BaseAction` (abstraction) not concrete actions
+- RuleEngine depends on `ActionFactory` which returns `BaseAction` (abstraction) not concrete action